WalletWasabi/WalletWasabi/CONTRIBUTING.md

 ## .editorconfig

-Not only CodeMai, but Visual Studio also enforces certain code style through [`.editorconfig`](https://github.com/zkSNACKs/WalletWasabi/blob/master/.editorconfig) file .
+Not only CodeMaid, but Visual Studio also enforces certain code style through [`.editorconfig`](https://github.com/zkSNACKs/WalletWasabi/blob/master/.editorconfig) file .
 If you are using Visual Studio code, please install the [editorconfig extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) for it to make sure your coding style will resemble to ours.

 ## Refactoring